Tsuribori/django_rest_captcha_validator/README.rst

   }

-After a CAPTCHA is succesfully validated, the "captcha_key" of the CAPTCHA in question can be used in a serializer to validate human input.
+After a CAPTCHA is succesfully validated, the "captcha_key" of the CAPTCHA in question can be used in a serializer with a RestCaptchaField to validate human input.
 The "captcha_key" is valid as long the value exists in the cache, so it's reusable.
 If a "captcha_key" that is expired or not validated is used in a serializer, the following error occurs during serializer validation: ::